 SAN FRANCISCO -- One of the infosec industry's top Web security gurus said a hash algorithm flaw, discovered more than a year ago, may well be the most dangerous security flaw on the Web.

-During a session at the 2010 RSA Conference, WhiteHat Security chief technology officer Jeremiah Grossman formally presented his list of the
+During a session at the 2010 RSA Conference, WhiteHat Security chief technology officer Jeremiah Grossman formally presented his list of the top 10 Web hacking techniques of the past year.
+First revealed on his blog in January, Grossman's fourth-annual list is intended to shed light on obscure but significant exploit research that would otherwise go unnoticed.

 At the top of the list was the ability to create a rogue certificate authority, which essentially defeats the Internet's trust infrastructure and makes it difficult for users to know which sites and certificates are trustworthy.